February 4, 1998

 — David Barber

 Go to "Easter 1916," with readings by Peter Davison, Philip Levine, and Richard Wilbur recorded specially for Atlantic Unbound.

 David Barber is The Atlantic Monthly's assistant poetry editor.
 He has written for the magazine on Stanley Kunitz and for Atlantic Unbound on Wislawa Szymborska.
-His first book of poems, The Spirit Level (1995), won the Terrence Des Pres prize for
+His first book of poems, The Spirit Level (1995), won the Terrence Des Pres prize for poetry.

 Copyright © 1998 by The Atlantic Monthly Company.
 All rights reserved.